-And for almost the entire duration of this film that is exactly what Superman does, he shows no sense of duty to his fellow man, sure he saves the occasional cat from a tree but he’s only doing that stuff because he thinks his dad wanted him to (though from his dad’s “pep talks” from the previous film I’m not sure where he got that idea), and really if it wasn’t for Lois he’d have told the whole world to fuck off by now.
+And for almost the entire duration of this film that is exactly what Superman does, he shows no sense of duty to his fellow man, sure he saves the occasional cat from a tree but he’s only doing that stuff because he thinks his dad wanted him to – though from his dad’s “pep talks” from the previous film I’m not sure where he got that idea – and if it wasn’t for Lois he’d have probably told the whole world to fuck off by now.

-Note: The movie actually opens up with Batman’s origin story because once again Zack Snyder is under the impression that there are still people out who don’t know it, and seeing young Bruce’s parents’ gunned downed only highlights how stupid it is to see him use a gun later.
+Note: The movie actually opens up with Batman’s origin story because once again Zack Snyder is under the impression that there are still people out there who don’t know it, and seeing young Bruce’s parents’ gunned downed only highlights how stupid it is to see him use a gun later.

 As I’ve mentioned this is all part of the DC Extended Universe and this movie really should have been called Batman v Superman: Dawn of the Justice League as along with Wonder Woman’s appearance we get peaks at The Flash, Aquaman, and Cyborg.
-This is obviously because of Warner Bros and DC’s desire to catch up with Marvel and Disney is quite apparent and also quite sad because they are really going about it the wrong way.
+This is obviously because of Warner Bros and DC’s desire to catch up with Marvel and Disney, which is quite sad because they are really going about it the wrong way.
 Say what you want about the Marvel films but dark and depressing are not adjectives one associates with them.
-Now Captain America: Civil War does look like Marvel is heading down a darker path, but they’ve earned it, they built up a great collection of heroes and now they can have fun shaking things up.
-With Batman v Superman: Dawn of Justice Zack Snyder and friends have brought us the last act of Casey at the Bat without the proper set up.
-There will be no joy in Muddville.
+Now Captain America: Civil War does look like Marvel is heading down a darker path, but they’ve earned it, they’ve built up a great collection of heroes and now they can have fun shaking things up.
+With Batman v Superman: Dawn of Justice Zack Snyder and friends have brought us the last act of Casey at the Bat but without the proper setup, and thus there will be no joy in Mudville tonight.

 - This Batmobile makes the Tumbler look like a Pinto

 - Though moronically contrived the fight between Batman and Superman is pretty badass.